sorrycc/roadhog/README.md

 ### disableDynamicImport

-Disable `import ()` to load on demand, but bundle all the files in a single file, implement via [babel-plugin-dynamic-import-node-sync] (https://github.com/seeden/babel-plugin-dynamic-import-node-sync).
+Disable `import ()` to load on demand, but bundle all the files in a single file, implement via [babel-plugin-dynamic-import-node-sync](https://github.com/seeden/babel-plugin-dynamic-import-node-sync).

 ### env